10 expensive car negotiating mistakes

 - Comparing apples to oranges.
 If you don’t have dealers bid on the exact same make/model/trim/options it can be very tricky for you to evaluate which is the best deal.
 When you get dealer responses for multiple option packages, it’s up to you to let them know the specific configuration you want quoted.
 Besides that, you will lose leverage with the salesman.
 For example, if you ask a salesman for a price on car with a premium package (heated leather seats, GPS, etc), but tell him he needs to beat a quote you received on an economy package (cloth seats, no GPS, etc), he will be difficult to negotiate with.
 The most likely response will be to inform you that you’re not comparing apples to apples and that he can’t reduce his price.

 - Don’t insult the salesman You catch more flies with honey.
 Be courteous and professional in all your communications.
 Resist the urge to snap if a salesman does not beat your best price.
 It’s not uncommon for salesman to find new deals (or be close to reaching a bonus) and contact you again with a new offer.

 - Not using everything in your arsenal.
-So you’ve gone through the email price reduction process and you’re still not satisfied with the price?
+So you’ve negotiated via email process and you’re still not satisfied with the price?
 Here are a few extra bargaining chips you may be able to use to get the price a little lower.

 - Mention you’ll give them the best possible CSI (Customer Satisfaction Index) score.
 A portion of a salesman’s commission payout is often tied to ratings you provide on customer satisfaction surveys.